cta-observatory/protopipe/docs/install/basic.rst

   The development version could disrupt functionalities that were working for you, but the latest released version could lack some of those you need.

+  In particular release 0.2.1 is quite old now and it lacks many fundamental features.

   To install the latest development version go to :ref:`install-developer`.

+Steps for installation:

+  1. uncompress the file which is always called *protopipe-X.Y.Z* depending on version
+  2. enter the folder ``cd protopipe-X.Y.Z``
+  3. create a dedicated environment ``conda env create -f environment.yml`` (``protopipe_environment.yml`` up to release 0.2.1)
+  4. activate it ``conda activate protopipe``
+  5. install *protopipe* itself ``python setup.py install``

 Next steps: